 Summary of Evening Song

 The speaker begins the poem by addressing her lover.
 She asks this person if they know of anything worth more than love is.
-It is obvious the speaker believes there is nothing more important and by posing the question is allowing herself the opportunity to go through why this is the case.
+It is obvious the speaker believes there is nothing more important and posing the question is allowing herself the opportunity to go through why this is the case.

 She elaborates in the next stanzas, comparing the simplicity of love and its poignancy, to the blinding, immense, unknowable expanse that is the world and the universe it is a part of.
 For example, she draws attention to the depth and darkness of the earth and the sea, as well as the distances between humankind and the stars.
 There is no reason, she concludes, to worry about anything else other than present earthly love.

 She brings the poem back to herself by expanding on her own relationship with the intended listener.
 The speaker knows how important love is because her heart is intimately connected to her lover’s.
 It “tells” its love to the other.

 Analysis of Evening Song

-Dear love, what thing of all things that be
+Dear love, what thing of all the things that be

 Is ever worth one thought from you or me,